 A Brief History of Artificial Intelligence

 Humankind has long dreamed of creating artificial beings and intelligent machines capable of assisting humans.
 From there, the printing press, clocks, and various calculating machines were invented.
 As time passed, programmable machines were created.
-But modern AI essentially began with electronic computers containing stored programs.
+But the history of modern AI essentially begins with electronic computers containing stored programs.
 The term “artificial intelligence” was coined by John McCarthy in 1956 when he proposed a study of the concept at Dartmouth College.